3-Week Morning Challenge: Yoga Essentials

 Please register here.

-– Alignment in the key asanas & your body
+– Alignment in the key asanas & suiting them comfortably to your own body

 – The purpose and practice of meditation